KorbinianKuhn/validator/README.md

 - `noEmptyObjects (boolean)`: Disallow empty objects.
 Default true.
 - `noUndefinedKeys (boolean)`: Disallow keys that are not defined by the schema.
 Default true.
 - `parseDates (boolean)`: Parse date string to Date objects.
 Default true.
+- `utc (boolean)`: Use UTC to parse dates.
+Default true.
+- `strictDateValidation (boolean)`: Use strict date validation.
+Datestrings have to match exactly the given format.
+Default true.

 Every schema and type can get own options which will override the ones of its parent.